Yvonne Lim

+Best known for starring in many Chinese-language television dramas in Singapore, Taiwan and mainland China, Yvonne is one of the few actresses to have won both the Best Actress and the Best Supporting Actress awards at Singapore's Star Awards.

 Early life and education

 Lim was born to Hokkien-speaking family.
-She studied at CHIJ St Theresa's Convent and graduated with a Diploma in Electronic, Computer & Communication Engineering (DECC) at Singapore Polytechnic in 1996.
+She studied at CHIJ St Theresa's Convent and graduated with a Diploma in Electronic, Computer, & Communication Engineering (DECC) at Singapore Polytechnic in 1996.

 In an interview with SP's alumni magazine, she stated that she was a "shy girl" who rarely took part in extracurricular activities.
 At the recommendation of some friends, she took part in the Miss Singapore Polytechnic beauty pageant and finished first runner-up.
 She was a finalist with Go Magazine's Cover Girl Contest and did some modelling before joining Star Search Singapore 1997.
 While she was eliminated in the finals but she was offered a contract by the Television Corporation of Singapore (predecessor of MediaCorp).

 Career

 Lim was given a lead role in Starting Point, where she played a young entrepreneur, and was well received by audiences.
-She was nominated for Best Newcomer and Top 10 Most Popular Female Artistes in the Star Awards 1998 after her debut Starting Point.
+She was nominated for Best Newcomer and Top 10 Most Popular Female Artistes in the Star Awards 1998 after her debut, Starting Point.
 Although she did not manage to win the 'Best Newcomer 1998', she was voted into the Top 10 Most Popular Female Artistes for that year.
+However, her career started to pick up again in 1999 with her role of an unfortunate girl lost in the crowds of Singapore in the early 20th century in Stepping Out.

-Her subsequent progress was fairly slow, mainly appearing in minor supporting roles (A Child's Hope, The Vagrant).
+Her subsequent progress was fairly slow, mainly appearing in minor supporting roles (The Vagrant, A Child's Hope).
 Some attribute this trend to her petite build, which dwarf her in comparison to other actresses.
-However, her career started to pick up again in 1999 with her role of an unfortunate girl lost in the crowds of Singapore in the early 20th century in Stepping Out.

-She also recorded and released a solo Mandarin album in the year 2000.
+She also recorded and released a solo Mandarin album in 2000.
 In 2002, she participated in the Hong Kong television station ATV 30-part courtroom drama Innocently Guilty, which also starred Anita Yuen, Kent Cheng and Felix Wong.

 In 2005, she landed major roles in popular dramas such as A New Life, where she played a poor but contented woman, and Portrait of Home, in which she played one of the antagonists.
 At the Star Awards 2005, she had the rare honour of being nominated in both acting categories and won the Best Supporting Actress for the latter.
 That drama's role as a vengeful woman was also named one of the top 10 most memorable villains at the Star Awards 2007 25th anniversary special.